LegendEvent/darktrace-sdk/EXAMPLES.md

 python test_darktrace_sdk.py --host https://your-darktrace-instance --public-token YOUR_PUBLIC_TOKEN --private-token YOUR_PRIVATE_TOKEN --debug
 ```

+## Specialized Examples

+The `examples` directory contains specialized examples for specific use cases:

+- `tor_exit_nodes.py` - Demonstrates how to fetch Tor exit nodes from the Intel Feed
+- `threat_intelligence.py` - Shows how to use multiple modules together for threat intelligence integration
+- `intelfeed_example.py` - Comprehensive example of using the Intel Feed module

+Each example includes detailed comments explaining the code and can be run directly after updating the credentials.

 ## Common Issues

 1. **Import Error**: If you get an import error like `ModuleNotFoundError: No module named 'darktrace'`, check that you've installed the package using `pip install darktrace-sdk`.